TodePond/TodePondDotCom/sky/funny-questions-people-ask-me-when-i-show-them-a-live-coding-tool/readme.md

 # Funny questions people ask me when I show them a live coding tool

-Funny questions people ask me when I show them a live coding tool
+Funny questions people ask me when I show them a live coding tool.

 "What's the use case?"